 1. Classic first item on the list: Don’t enter "fear mode."
 While we know it’s serious, there is a ton we can do to prepare our bodies and homes for it, prevent it from spreading, and stay in a positive state of mind.
 Fear is harmful to the soul and body!
 Also, keep in mind that being prepared with household necessities is important, but overstocking our homes with several-month supplies of everything all at once may keep other families from having access to basic necessities like toilet paper (true story).

-(if you ordered a kit, this brochure will come with it).
-You don’t have to order a kit to access the information.
+if you ordered a kit, this brochure will come with it.
+You don’t need to order a kit to access the information.
 This handout covers symptoms of COVID-19, ways to boost the immune system, recipes for home-made hand sanitizer and disinfectant wipes, and detailed tips for traveling!
 It’s a great document.

 3. Consider refraining from social gatherings and unnecessary travel for a while.
 (Maybe the next email should be about games to play with the family, and how not to lose your mind from home!)
 Avoid touching your face with unwashed hands, making contact with other people (like handshakes), and going to areas with lots of people close together.

 4. Once exposed to the virus, your body may or may not get sick.
 Your immune system will learn how to develop antibodies for it, and the vast majority of those who get sick will recover – and not just those who are perfectly healthy now.
 If you are someone with a pre-existing condition, you still have a lot of power in this situation.